CameronLonsdale/CameronLonsdale.github.io/index.md

 ## Who am I?

 I'm a security engineer with over 7 years of experience in Application / Product Security.
-I've seen how large enterprises like Commonwealth Bank of Australia (CBA) operate, and witnessed smaller companies like Atlassian and Canva change security practices as they grew.
+I've seen how large enterprises like Commonwealth Bank of Australia (CBA) operate, and witnessed smaller companies like Atlassian and Canva mature security practices as they grew.

 ## Help!
 I need some quick advice